Jacksonville Criminal Defense Lawyer

 Serving the Accused at Gates Law Firm

-At Gates Law Firm, I provide experienced and aggressive criminal defense to those accused of all types of crimes.
-Our goal is to satisfy our clients and the justice system, whether that means getting the charges dismissed for the inaccurately accused, securing a not guilty verdict, or negotiating a favorable plea agreement.
 I am dedicated to this mission and ensuring fair trials.
-If you or someone in your network has been accused of a crime in Jacksonville, FL, contact Gates Law Firm for a consultation.
+If you or someone in your network has been accused of a crime in Jacksonville, FL, contact Gates Law Firm, your trusted Jacksonville criminal defense law firm, for a consultation.
 I will carefully investigate your case in detail and advise you about the legal options available to give you a comprehensive understanding of what to expect.

 What Are Common Types of Crimes in Florida?